-Item 2 Organization Type: Select the organization type of the organization responsible for the project or activity.
+Organization Type: Select the organization type of the organization responsible for the project or activity.
 Fire Protection Provider: Select under which framework the local Fire Service is governed / organized.
-Do not include CAL FIRE Schedule B (SRA).
+This cannot be CAL FIRE.

-Item 3 Sponsoring Organization: Legal name of sponsoring organization responsible for the project or activity.
-If selected for an award, this will be the name of the grantee used in the grant agreement.
+Sponsoring Organization: Legal name of sponsoring organization responsible for the project or activity.
+If selected for an award, this will be the name of the Grantee used in the grant agreement.

-Item 4 Project Activity: Select the primary activity for the project.
+Project Activity: Select the primary activity for the project.
 Education projects are described in terms of Public Education.
 Public Education includes activities designed to directly inform the public of fire prevention measures that they can take to reduce risk.

-Item 5 Grant Period: From the date of Execution (signed by CAL FIRE State Fire Marshal or designee) to no later than March 15, 2025 or March 15, 2026, depending on the source of the funds awarded.
+Grant Period: From the date of Execution (signed by CAL FIRE State Fire Marshal or designee) to no later than March 15, 2026.
 Instructions are included on the application form (pdf).

-Item 6 Limiting Factors: Check the box if there are any limiting factors that may affect the successful completion of the project.
+Limiting Factors: Check the box if there are any limiting factors that may affect the successful completion of the project.
 Describe these factors in the Scope of Work (Attachment 2).

-Item 7 Timber Harvest Plans (THP): For Fuels Treatment projects, check the box and provide the THP number if there are recent timber harvest plans in the treatment area for which a Notice of Completion has not been filed with CAL FIRE.
+Timber Harvest Plans (THP): For Fuels Treatment projects, check the box and provide the THP number if there are recent timber harvest plans in the treatment area for which a Notice of Completion has not been filed with CAL FIRE.

-Item 8 Community at Risk: Enter the number (count) of communities in the project area.
+Community at Risk: Enter the number (count) of communities in the project area.
 Communities at Risk are listed on the Office of the State Fire Marshal website.

-Item 9 Disadvantaged/Low Income Community: Using the Disadvantaged and Low-Income Community maps, select the corresponding boxes that apply to the project.
+Disadvantaged/Low Income Community: Using the Disadvantaged and Low-Income Community maps, select the corresponding boxes that apply to the project.

-Item 10 Describe how your proposal would reduce the total amount of wildfire (and thereby reducing wildfire emissions) around communities, homes, infrastructure, and other highly valued resources, with focus on GHG benefits: Describe in the space provided how your project or activity will reduce GHG emissions.
+Describe how your proposal would reduce the total amount of wildfire (and thereby reducing wildfire emissions) around communities, homes, infrastructure, and other highly valued resources, with focus on GHG benefits: Describe in the space provided how your project or activity will reduce GHG emissions.

-Item 11 Federal Responsibility Area: Select the corresponding boxes that apply to the project.
-If the Project does include project work on Federal Lands provide the total acres.
+Federal Responsibility Area: Select the corresponding boxes that apply to the project.
+If the Project includes work on Federal Lands, provide the total acres.

-Item 12 Project Area Statistics: Determine the proportion of acres in the project area.
-For the Project Influence Zone the total acres should encompass all treatment areas or could include a buffer area around the planning/public target.
-For the Treatment Influence Zone the total acres should equal the total project acres.
+Project Area Statistics: Determine the proportion of acres in the project area.
+For the Project Influence Zone, the total acres should encompass all treatment areas or could include a buffer area around the planning/public target.
+For the Treatment Influence Zone, the total acres should equal the total project acres.

-Item 13 Project Budget: The project budget is provided in the Excel spreadsheet (attachment 3).
-Enter the grant funding amount being requested, minus any grantee or partner funds.
+Project Budget: The project budget is provided in the Excel spreadsheet (attachment 3).
+Enter the grant funding amount being requested, minus any Grantee or partner funds.

-Item 14 Local Wildland Fire Risk Reduction Plans: Check all that apply.
+Local Wildland Fire Risk Reduction Plans: Check all that apply.
 Discuss the relationship in the Scope of Work.

-Item 15 Environmental Compliance: Select the appropriate CEQA document type for the project.
+Environmental Compliance: Select the appropriate CEQA document type for the project.
 If the project does not require CEQA compliance, then select "not applicable" from the list.
 If a CEQA document has been previously completed, then enter the identification number.
 If an exemption is being used in place of CEQA, list the type of exemption.

-Item 16 Application Submission: Applications are to be submitted by uploading the documents to the CAL FIRE SharePoint Folder.
+Application Submission: Applications are to be submitted by uploading the documents to the CAL FIRE FP Grants SharePoint folder.
 The electronic application with the attachments will provide greater utility for CAL FIRE review as employees in various offices will be tasked with portions of the application review.
 A checklist is provided for each of the attachments that are included in the submission package.
 Enter the file name for each of the files attached that are being submitted.
-The application, the Project Mapping Program submission, and all associated documents must be uploaded to the CAL FIRE SharePoint Folder by May 19, 2021 at 3:00 PM PDT.
+The application, the Project Mapping Program submission, and all associated documents must be uploaded to the CAL FIRE FP Grants SharePoint folder by February 9, 2022 at 3:00 PM PST.